Sign up to our newsletter to be first to know about The Cultural Programme's latest news and events

 The manuscript, a tangible link to the past, will be on display in the Weston Library, Bodleian Libraries.

-Orchestra of the Age of Enlightenment
+Orchestra of the Age of Enlightenment with members of the Bate Collective

-Choir of New College Oxford
+Choir and soloists of New College Oxford

-John Butt (director)
+John Butt (director/harpsichord)

 J. S. Bach Sinfonia to Cantata BWV42 Am Abend aber desselbigen Sabbats